 Purbeck is home to many artists who actively take part in the Dorset and Purbeck Arts Weeks and the stone carving festival which takes place at the Square and Compass in Langton Matravers at the end of July.
 There are plenty of opportunities to try stone carving: SeaSculpt hold residential stone carving courses at the Old Post Office and there are also courses at the Burngate Stone Carving Centre.

 Along with the many pubs that serve food, Swanage also boasts several restaurants, any of which can book for you in advance.
 The closest pub is the recently refurbished and family-friendly Crow’s Nest, just a five minute stroll from your accommodation.
-The Bull and Boat is just a few minutes further along the beach with fantastic views over the bay.
 A ten-minute stroll along the seafront brings you into the centre of Swanage where you will be spoilt for choice.
 Tawny’s is the local wine bar: great food, good atmosphere; The Old Brick Pizza Company offers a taste of Italy.
-The list goes on: The Cauldron, The Canteen, two Indian restaurants, a Chinese, a sit down fish and chip restaurant (as well as the usual takeaways), an Italian Trattoria, a pizza house and many more.
+The list goes on: The Cauldron, Chilled Red, Bliss Food Co, two Indian restaurants, a sit down fish and chip restaurant (as well as the usual takeaways), an Italian Trattoria and many more.
 Gee Whites on the old stone quay is perfect for a seafood lunch or an early dinner on a balmy evening (outside seating only).

 Please use the Contact Form to enquire about availability; an email address will be enough for us to get back to you.

 NB: This is not a booking form.
 Please enquire about available dates but we will contact you to confirm bookings.
 If you need a more immediate response, please call 01929 421525.